45+ Unique Bird Watching Gifts for Bird Lovers: Ideas for EVERYONE!

 And the best part about this birding gift?

 Buy yourself a ticket alongside them! ☺

-There are MANY companies that specialize in traveling to exotic locations to see birds.
-Some tours are very hard core (birding from dawn until dusk) and others are more laid back that include many other activities a non-bird lover may enjoy.
-Please ask around and do your own extensive research.
+Many companies specialize in traveling to exotic locations to see birds.
+Some tours are extreme (birding from dawn until dusk), and others are more laid back that include many other activities a non-bird lover may enjoy.
+Please ask around and do extensive research.

 Here are a few tour companies to start your search:

 These events are enjoyable and bring lots of birders and bird lovers together.

 The typical agenda of a bird festival is lots of guided birding tours in the local area, guest speakers on different topics and a vendor area to check out the latest and greatest stuff.